Guidance For U.S. Residents With Foreign Interests

 - For willful failure to file FBAR or retain account information, you could face up to $100,000 in civil penalties or 50 percent of the amount in the account as well as up to $250,000 and/or up to five years in prison in criminal penalties.

-Persons who have an interest in a foreign corporation need to also examine their responsibility as to Forms 5471.
-Should this form also go unfiled it carries with it penalties that can be quite prohibitive.
-It is required to be filed with the Taxpayer’s Form 1040.
+Persons who have an interest in a foreign corporation need to also examine their responsibility as to Form 5471.
+Should this form also go unfilled it carries with it penalties that can be quite prohibitive.
+It is required to be filed with the taxpayer’s Form 1040.

 Maximum penalties include: